- January 28, 2020

-Last week saw Lemay play a part in the 40th-anniversary edition of the FITUR International Tourism Fair, one of the world’s top tourism industry events.
-René Hubert, Lemay associate and director, International, accompanied a delegation of dignitaries from the government of the Dominican Republic and Banreservas, the country's main bank.
+Last week, Lemay participated in the 40th edition of the International Tourism Fair, FITUR 2020, one of the most important events of the global tourism industry.
+René Hubert, Lemay associate and director, International, accompanied a delegation of dignitaries from the government of the Dominican Republic and the Banreservas, the country’s main bank.

 Held at the IFEMA congress centre in Madrid, the fair brings together tourism professionals from all over the world.
 This year alone, more than 11,000 companies from 165 countries welcomed over 250,000 visitors, including more than 150,000 industry professionals.